nvlgzr/notion2svelte/DonenessTracker.md

 # 🐝 Tasks/Ideas

-- Provide all components with standard, highly-reduced inputs from the incoming JSON:
-  - notion
-    - page
-      - id
-      - title
-      - slug
-      - created_on
-      - last_edited
-    - block*
-      - id
-      - Set `HEAVY_PAYLOADS=true` in .env to send the block's entire JSON instead of just the ID, in order to support Inspection mode.
 - Update ReadMe
   - Remember to call out keyboard interactions:
     - O: Displays sub-pages.
 Not sure why I chose 'O'